Skip to main content

 How effective are COVID treatments?

-Medications can help reduce the severity of COVID-19 symptoms in older adults, keep you out of the hospital and prevent death.4
+Medications can help reduce the severity of COVID-19 symptoms in older adults, keep you out of the hospital and prevent death.3

-NCOA offers a comprehensive look at antiviral COVID treatments, like Paxlovid and monoclonal antibody medications.
+NCOA offers a comprehensive look at antiviral COVID-19 treatments, like Paxlovid and monoclonal antibody medications.
 You’ll also find other helpful articles about COVID-19 and older adults at NCOA’s coronavirus resource hub.

-If you haven’t had the coronavirus, you may be wondering what to do if you get COVID.
+If you haven’t had the coronavirus, you may be wondering what to do if you get it.
 Talking to your health care provider about a treatment plan, even before getting sick, can be helpful.
-The CDC’s What to Do If You’re Sick guide may answer many of your questions, too.
 One important point is that you must act quickly.
 If you doctor determines that a treatment is right for you, you must start it within 5-7 days of the start of symptoms.

 What is the COVID risk by age?